PLAYWRIGHT

 BIG, HAIRY FEET

-Children aged 3-6 years will delight in Pirate Pete’s hilarious search for his favourite boots.
-This soft-hearted pirate seeks the help of his eclectic mix of shipmates, as he scours the ship looking for boots that will surprise everyone.
-The rhyme and text is perfectly suited for young readers, as are the sweet illustrations.
+Children aged 3–6 will delight in Pirate Pete’s hilarious search for his favourite boots.
+This soft-hearted pirate enlists the help of his eclectic crew as he scours the ship, discovering surprises along the way.
+The playful rhyme is perfectly suited to young readers, complemented by sweet, engaging illustrations.

 PLAYS IN DEVELOPMENT